-The Brussels Brecht-Eisler Chorus is working with five other choruses and director Ruud Gielens on a major project on peace.
-FleeTheFrenzy!
-(WaanVlucht! / FuirLaFolie !) is the first part in a two-year story of those victims who even in current wars are often left out of the picture: deserters and conscientious objectors.
+The Brussels Brecht-Eisler Chorus is working with six other choruses and director Ruud Gielens on a major project on peace.
+FleeTheFrenzy! tells the story of those victims who even in current wars are often left out of the picture: deserters and conscientious objectors.
 The performance ends at the Kaaitheater, and is staged in the surrounding streets, whose names all refer to WWI.

 With his International Institute for Political Murder, Swiss director Milo Rau makes films and theatre performances that combine art, history and politics.
 Hate Radio tells the story of the genocide in Rwanda from the studio of radio Mille Collines, based on real time broadcasts and authentic accounts.
 History here comes very close.

 Where do we stand and how did we get here?
 And where do we go from here?
 These are important questions!
 Does the superb company de Koe perhaps have an answer?
 Come and see the Grand Finale of their majestic yet also light-hearted history of the West, a cheerful meandering stream of personal memories, political anecdotes, historical events and unexpected philosophical insights.

 On 28th June 1914 Gavrilo Princip killed Franz Ferdinand, the heir to the Habsburg throne, during his visit to Sarajevo.
 The attack sparked off the events leading to WWI.
 De Warme Winkel presents us with a performance about a world that is on the verge of disappearing.
 A manic, orgiastic, theatrical reconstruction which is ultimately reminiscent only of a battlefield.